In Depth: Muscles

-- Plantaris: This small, thin muscle is absent in about 10 percent of people.
+- Plantaris: This small, thin muscle is absent in about five to ten percent of people.
 Its function is superseded by the calf muscle.

 - Abductor hallucis: A muscle on the inner side of the foot that runs from the big toe to the heel, it pulls the big toe, or hallux, away from the body.

-- Tibialis anterior: This muscle runs from the tibia to the first toe.
-This muscle helps make walking possible by flexing the foot upward and turning it inward.
+- Tibialis anterior: This muscle runs from the tibia to the first toe, and helps make walking possible by flexing the foot upward and turning it inward.

-- Extensor digitorum longus: This is one of three muscles that pulls the foot upward.
+- Extensor digitorum longus: This is one of three muscles that pull the foot upward.
 It also extends the toes, lifts the toes, and turns the foot outward.